Siege (band): Radiobeat sessions, breakup (1984–1985)

 The way our studio operated was that anything that comes in – there's no value judgments made about the music.
 We just record it.
 Still, one of the things that I guess was cool about being a staff engineer is that I wouldn't have sought out a band like that.
 I wasn't philosophically into anything that they were doing, but they were all good musicians – you would have to be to stay together at the speeds they were playing at.
 So there was that aspect of it, and just the whole pushing the envelope thing.
 It sounds like it's just gonna completely break apart going 700 miles through the sky and then all of a sudden everything just comes right together again.

 And they were some of the most unassuming, laid-back people to ever work with.
 I mean, they had no attitude at all.
 They just came in and they were just really polite and very thankful, and then when they turned on the amps and made that noise, it was just unbelievable that it was coming from them.

 Despite their proximity to Boston, Siege did not fit into Boston's crew-dominated straight edge hardcore scene, and performed most of their gigs farther away in Western Massachusetts, Connecticut, and Rhode Island.
 They played in Greenfield with local hardcore bands DYS, Cancerous Growth, The Freeze, B.I.U, Outpatients, and Deep Wound, out of state at the Living Room in Providence, and at Anthrax in Stamford.

 In 1985, Siege was scheduled to play their first show in New York City at CBGB with The Necros.
 Mahoney did not show up for the gig, and Siege disbanded shortly thereafter.

 Reunion (1991–1992)

 Siege reformed briefly in 1991 with Anal Cunt vocalist Seth Putnam replacing Mahoney.
 They recorded a four-song demo that was believed to be lost due to the master reel being damaged.
-McNamee left the band after their first show and was replaced by Jim Hobbs, and they played shows with the bands Sloppy Seconds and Toe Tag before disbanding in early 1992.
+McNamee left the band after their first show in April of 1992 and was replaced by Alex Smith, and they played one show with the bands Sloppy Seconds and Toe Tag before disbanding in August 1992.
 Williams later called the 1990s lineup a "false-start" reunion.